ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

 ### Task 5: SNMP Daemon

 Install an SNMP Daemon on the Ubuntu 18.04 VM labelled **Server**.
-When you install it, make sure it has the full MIB available, and configure it to allow anyone on the local system (localhost) to query all available data.
+Once it is installed, configure it to allow anyone on the local system (localhost) to query all available data.
+You'll also need to install and configure the SNMP client and make sure it has all the MIBS available.
 You do not have to worry about restrictive security for this exercise (_though you would on an actual enterprise system_).

+Of course, you may need to update your firewall configuration to allow incoming SNMP requests to this system!

 Then, perform the following quick activity: